top of page

 I’ve been part of it.

-It is my conviction that we should do everything possible to give kids at least one honest opportunity to meet and understand the real Jesus.
+It is my conviction that we should do everything possible to give kids at least one honest opportunity to meet and understand the real Jesus of the Bible.

 Not a version shaped by convenience, tradition, or doctrine.

-When given an honest opportunity to learn about the real Jesus of Nazareth, kids naturally discover for themselves just how utterly amazing He is.
+When given an honest opportunity to learn about Jesus of Nazareth, kids naturally discover for themselves just how utterly amazing He is.

 Most will, including your kids, when they're given an honest chance.